gemini-15/blog-engine/core/articles/sandboxing_python_code/sandboxing_ai_agents.md

 read_time: '10 min'
 ---

-# The importance of sandboxing in AI agents
+# The importance of sandboxing and access control in AI agents

-The importance of sandboxing in AI agents have been in my mind for some time now.
-And a recent RCE unauth flaw in LangFlow gave me the assurance that it is something that should be thought of.

-So let's deep dive into it.
+Recently, a good number of AI agents are failing and in some cases getting exploited, due to a lack of sandboxing and access control.
+We can recall :
+- g

 ## Why, what and how?

 Running arbitrary code is never a good idea.
 But sometimes we need to.
 In the case of Agentic AI, it became clear that running code will be necessary to build workflows with self-evaluation and feedback.

-But it's not just about dealing with running arbitrary code, it's also how to securely interact the filesystem, network, and other applications.
+But it's not just about dealing with running arbitrary code, it's also about how to secure interactions with the filesystem, network, and other applications.

-The inpredictability of LLMs.

-The objective of this article is to show some ways to run Python code in a controlled environment.
-The running code might not be necessary to be ran server-side.
-Also we need to have control on the dependencies that we import beforehand.

->

-## The ways to do it
-I will be presenting 2 ways to achieve the same purpose.
-Depending on the architecture that you have in mind or suits you better.

-- Using containers : In cybersecurity, and especially in malware analysis, we've had some prior knowledge of how to sandbox
+The unpredictability of LLMs makes it difficult to resolve the issue solely by using safety measures.

+## Current security measures implemented
+Classifiers, guardrails and other detection systems have been developped to response to prompt injection.

+These protective measures have an advantage in resolving the issue for most cases.
+In my last article

 ## references